 The way you dress reflects who you are.
 The Blessed Virgin was the most modest in every aspect, which reflected her soul, which was pure in everything.
 What better way to please God than imitate His mother, who is not only most modest, but also the most beautiful example?
 Since modesty in dress is such a symbol of our souls, shouldn’t we try our best to imitate the most beautiful soul God ever created?

 “Wait a minute”, you might say, “Modesty?
 Isn’t that an old fashioned and outdated practice?
 It’s just not part of our culture anymore.”
 Sorry, but that’s just not true.
 Modesty is an ageless virtue the Church has always instructed Her children to practice, as She continues to do today.
 In recent years it has been sadly neglected by women and girls who have been deceived by feminism, the fashion industry, and peer pressure to wear clothes which are not becoming to a woman of God.
-But while “everyone else” may not encourage or practice modesty, God didn’t command us to fit in.
+Although “everyone else” may not encourage or practice modesty, God didn’t command us to fit in.
 Actually, God has given us many counter-cultural commands.
 In the culture we live in, immodesty has become the norm, unfortunately even among some Catholics.
 It is time to stand up against our culture of; “do whatever feels good”; and instead do whatever God wills.

-So why would God command us to practice modesty in dress?
+So, why would God command us to practice modesty in dress?
 He is protecting us.
 Many garments worn by girls today do not respect the sacredness of our bodies.
 Tight fitting jeans, low necked shirts, and short skirts attract unwanted attention to ourselves, which can be an occasion of sin not only for ourselves, but especially for those around us.
 By choosing modesty, we cooperate with God in protecting ourselves and others from grievous sin.
 God, who made our bodies, and wills that we use them for His work in this world, never wants us to use them in a way which could cause us or others to sin.

 That brings us to what may be your next question: “What is modesty, and how does it apply to what I wear?”
 Put simply, modesty in dress is wearing clothes which properly cover your body.
 By covering your body, I do not mean wearing baggy, oversized outfits meant to swallow you up so no one can see you.
 Modesty isn’t hiding our bodies because they are bad, it is veiling ourselves because God made our bodies and wants us to keep them pure.
 Why do we keep things we treasure hidden?
 So that no one can steal or destroy them!
 Are we not worth more than gold or jewels?
 Of course we are!
 That is what you tell the world by dressing modestly: I am a treasure to be respected, not used.
 God loves to see His daughters dress like the royalty He created them to be.